About the College

 Through City College at MSU Billings’ Outreach and Community Development Center of Excellence, a variety of special programs have been developed to meet specific training needs of business, industry, and other organizations through contract training, continuing education courses, workshops, and seminars.
 Specialized programs can be developed at the request of individuals and employers and are conducted on the job site or on campus.
 The College is now a partner with Red Rocks Community College in Denver, Colorado as the US Department of Labor OSHA training provider for all of Montana.

 To achieve our vision of responsiveness, we created 15 program advisory boards for all of our programs which include representation from nearly 300 local and regional industry representatives.
 These boards are made up of managers, business owners, technicians, supervisors of technicians, technical trainers, equipment vendors, and others concerned with the success of the respective programs they are advising.
 These committees help us respond to the changing needs of the workforce, maintain industry standards, and will provide students with opportunities for internships in business and industry.
-They help to ensure that are curriculum is meeting industry standards.
+They help to ensure that our curriculum is meeting industry standards.
 We also created a 25-member National Advisory Board which is integral to the long-range development of City College at MSU Billings.
 To achieve our vision of being market-driven, we continually upgrade existing programs and add new courses and programs to meet the needs of employers throughout the greater Billings region.
 We offer you an education targeted toward career preparation and access to networks for rapid employment.

 City College at MSU Billings is proud of its outstanding faculty and of their expertise in the specific areas in which they teach.
 Faculty are highly qualified with expertise in their specialty and current work experience in their field.